iraf-community/iraf-community.github.io/unixsmg.rst

         :co#80:li#66:os:pt:ta^I:\
         :DD=lpnode!apple,/tmp/asfXXXXXX,!{ lpr -Plw5 $F; rm $F; }:

-To then create an entry for a new device named 'lw16' simply copy this entry and change the '5' to '16' in the device and termcap entry names, and especially in the *lpr* command of the `DD* string.
+To then create an entry for a new device named `lw16` simply copy this entry and change the `5` to `16` in the device and termcap entry names, and especially in the *lpr* command of the `DD` string.
 The `$F` denotes the name
 of the file to be printed, specifically the temp file created so it should be removed to avoid filling up the disk.
 Note that the `DD` string